Latin America's largest airline to cancel 90% of its international flights

 Details have not been finalized, the spokesman said.

-The civil aviation industry has been asking for government aid in recent days through its main lobbying arm Abear.
+The civil aviation industry has been seeking government aid through its main lobbying arm Abear.
 The trade group had asked for a list of six items mostly focused on the removal of taxes, including on airline ticket sales and payroll.

 Airline industry groups around the world have asked for significant government help, especially in the United States and Europe.